malcolmsparks/modularity-book/manuscript/modular.md

 # Modular

-Modular is a collection of components and utilities that I have used to develop my ideas around modularity.
+Modular is a project that provides a meta-architecture for Clojure projects, based on Stuart Sierra's [component](https://github.com/stuartsierra/component) library.

 Modular is available on GitHub :-